BlEmoRe/workshop/content/en/_index.md

 The workshop will take place on the 11th of October 2025.

 ## Mailing list
-To stay up-to-date, please sign up to our mailing list by sending a request to XXXXX@XXXXX.XXX.
+To stay up-to-date, please sign up to our mailing list here: https://www.dfki.de/mailman/cgi-bin/listinfo/blemore-workshop.\
+Please be aware that you need to confirm your list membership via email.
 We will distribute any news and future developments regarding the workshop (e.g., clarification of the challenge rules if there are any uncertainties) via the mailing list.

 #### Acknowledgements
 The EmoRec EEG workshop is organized by the Horizon Europe  project GAIN funded by the European Union (GA no.101078950).